 Direct School Admission (DSA) for Visual Arts allows Primary 6 students to gain early admission to secondary schools based on their artistic talent, before PSLE results are released.
 This pathway recognises that academic grades alone do not capture a student's full potential.

-According to MOE's DSA guidelines, students apply directly to schools offering DSA-Visual Arts, submit portfolios, attend interviews or auditions, and receive offers before PSLE.
-If accepted and PSLE results meet minimum requirements, the student is committed to that school.
+According to MOE's DSA guidelines, students apply through the centralised MOE DSA-Sec Portal, submit portfolios, attend interviews or auditions, and receive Confirmed Offer or Wait List outcomes from schools.
+Students then rank their preferred schools through the portal, and allocation results are released alongside PSLE results.
+Once allocated, the student is committed to that school.

 Benefits of DSA Visual Arts: